web-ghoul/sabaa/frontend/README.md

 9- Arabic name incluse to business details (Done)
 10- Username will be english and lower and upper (Done) 11- Username is unique (Amr)

+New Notes:
+1- username is accept numbers (Done)
+2- id and nationality is unique (Amr)
+3- Cancel in edit company in upload excel (Done)
+4- website is not arabic accept (Done)
+5- MOHRE is unique (Amr)
+6- Don't refresh Sidebar buttons (Done)
+7- Seperate in Company form like profile  (Done)
+8- Phone is unique (Amr)
+9- View Current User  (Done)
+10- Person Code and phone is not input with type number (Done) 11- Edit owner reset owner avatar (Done)
+12- Add Uid Number to owner table (Done)
+13- Person code and uid and emirate is unique in owner and Person Code is not required and uid is required (Done) (Amr) 14- TRN is number only (Done)